3rd Armored Cavalry Squadron (South Vietnam): Presidential Unit Citation

-The 3rd Armored Cavalry Squadron distinguished itself by extraordinary heroism in military operations against hostile ground forces during the period 1 January 1968 to 30 September 1968.
+The 3rd Armored Cavalry Squadron distinguished itself in military operations against hostile ground forces during the period 1 January 1968 to 30 September 1968.
 The Squadron engaged a Viet Cong battalion near the city of Pleiku during the Tet Offensive.
-Utilizing an imposing array of weapons, the enemy fought tenaciously in an attempt to occupy the city of Pleiku.
-The Squadron, by steadfast resolve and against countless odds, annihilated the enemy force.
+Utilizing an array of weapons, the enemy fought in an attempt to occupy the city of Pleiku.
+The Squadron annihilated the enemy force.
 This lifted the siege of the city of Pleiku, and the 3rd Armored Cavalry Squadron was able to resume its normal mission of securing the U.S. 4th Division logistical lifeline between Pleiku and Kontum.
 The enemy then committed large forces in an effort to close a single existing supply route.
-The 3rd Armored Cavalry Squadron engaged a most determined enemy to relieve the pressure of being isolated.
-In each encounter, the South Vietnamese cavalrymen exhibited brilliant tactics under harrowing circumstances and inflicted prohibitive casualties on a numerically superior force.
+The 3rd Armored Cavalry Squadron engaged a determined enemy to relieve the pressure of being isolated.
+In each encounter, the South Vietnamese cavalrymen exhibited tactics under painful circumstances and inflicted costly casualties on a larger force.
 Elements of the Squadron spearheaded direct strikes against the 18th North Vietnamese Army regiment in other major engagements in Binh Dinh Province and the city of Phu My.
-The resulting enemy casualties together with the destruction of residual weapon supplies forced the North Vietnamese to flee the field of battle.
-Through their unyielding tenacity, imaginative tactics, and fierce determination the officers and men of the 3rd Armored Cavalry Squadron achieved victory against insurmountable odds.
-Their demonstrated professionalism and extraordinary heroism under hazardous and adverse conditions reflect the utmost credit on them and the Army of the Republic of Vietnam.
+The resulting enemy casualties together with the destruction of residual weapon supplies forced the North Vietnamese to flee the battle.
+Through their courage, tactics, and determination the officers and men of the 3rd Armored Cavalry Squadron achieved victory.
+Their heroism under hazardous conditions reflect credit on them and the Army of the Republic of Vietnam.